 New Book: World Literatures

 In her recent book, Postcolonial Poetics, Elleke Boehmer sees world literature studies as assuming “a general interchangeability across cultural divides” (14).
-This has been one tendency in the field, but if it describes the current state of world literature in the academy is debatable.
+This has been one tendency in the field, but whether it describes the current state of world literature in the academy is debatable.
 In our new publication, World Literatures: Exploring the Cosmopolitan-Vernacular Exchange, the intention has been different: to return to the rough ground of literature’s making of and being in the world.

 The plural in the title – “literatures” – gives a clue to our approach.
 World literature, we claim, is not one thing.
 However, many (possibly most) literatures have a “world” dimension.
 This is what we try to capture with the notion of the cosmopolitan-vernacular exchange: rather than focus exclusively on literature that circulates internationally, our interest lies in how literatures and literary works negotiate the push and pull of the local and the international, the vernacular and the cosmopolitan.
 The diversity of cases here – with connections to China, the Caribbean, India, Sweden, Russia, Kenya, and so on – doesn't add up to a whole, yet the cosmopolitan-vernacular optic sheds some light on them all.